mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

 **question**: Goal and settings of classification.
-To what tasks does it relate and from which it differs in machine learning ?
+To what tasks does it relate and from which it differs in machine learning?

 answer: